 A notification process exists which will permit UHDPS to respond and conduct follow-up investigations of incidents that occur at UHS at Cinco Ranch or UH Sugar Land.
 You can call UHDPS at 713-743-3333 to initiate this service.
 Should you desire to schedule crime prevention programs noted within this document please call the Crime Prevention Unit at 713-743-0616.

 Campus Incident Report

-The Campus Safety Office publishes a combined campus monthly incident log of reported safety and health, environmental, risk management, and security related incidents that occurred on the University of Houston-Victoria campus and residence halls, the University of Houston System at Cinco Ranch, the University of Houston at Sugar Land, and The Victoria College Campuses.
-To view these incidents, go to the UHV Campus Safety Incident Log or at: http://www.uhv.edu/business/safety/manual/Incident_Log/Incidlog.aspx.
+The combined campus monthly incident report provides employees, students and the public with information about monthly safety and health, environmental, risk management, and security related incidents that occurred on the University of Houston-Victoria campus including Jaguar Hall and Jaguar Court, the University of Houston System at Cinco Ranch, the University of Houston Sugar Land, and The Victoria College campuses.
+To view these incidents, go to the UHV Campus Safety Incident Log or at: http://www.uhv.edu/business/safety/manual/Incident_Log/Incidlog.aspx .